Mike has a keen interest in the effects of politics in our culture. He has a unique way of simplifying complex concepts.

 If others in his staff do not agree with his positive thinking positions, he will just fire them until he finds someone who does agree with him.
 In his mind, it is totally justified.
 He believes that sooner or later he will win.
 This might have been true as a real estate broker, but with this virus, we are dealing with real people, not inanimate high-rise buildings and casinos.

 He puts his name on everything just like his father did.
 It does not surprise me that he wants his picture carved into Mount Rushmore.
 In his mind, that is not a crazy whim.
 He is dead serious about it.
 Sending the kids back to school while the virus is still active is another one of the positive thinking scenarios that he thinks will work.
 He doesn’t care how many people it puts at risk because what he has been taught about positive thinking justifies his actions.

 I believe Trump must be fed a steady diet of adulation and admiration.
 Qanon has been deemed a domestic terrorist organization by the FBI.
 Trump endorsed Marjorie Taylor Greene, who won her GOP House primary runoff in Georgia last week.
 Greene called the QAnon conspiracy theory “something worth listening to and paying attention to and called Q a “patriot.”
 Trump praised her as a, “Future Republican Star and said, She also says very nice things about me."

 This is how I see our president in action using his positive thinking in ways that are dangerous to our country and our well-being.

-- Too Much and Never Enough - Author, Mary Trump
+- Too Much and Never Enough, Mary Trump

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.